 We had long pointed out to the British, and I repeated it again in my interview with Lord Cecil, that a Jewish Palestine would be a safeguard to England, in particular in respect to the Suez Canal.
 Our foresight had larger bearings than we ourselves understood.
 It is proper to ask, after this interval of a quarter of a century, with the Second World War fresh in our memories, what the position would have been in the Near East, not for England alone, but for the world democratic cause, if we had not provided in Palestine a foothold for England; if instead of the bulwark thus constructed, Palestine had been as open as Syria and Iraq to a Nazi drive after the fall of France.
 It is, I think, permissible to say that there was something providential in our insistence on the arrangement which we put through, and the exertions by which we gave it effect.9

-Although Weizmann’s language was circumspect, it is a fact that the Arab world widely sympathized and collaborated with the Third Reich.
-In contrast, the Jewish population of Mandatory Palestine contributed large numbers of volunteers and committed its industries and expertise to the Allied cause.
-Had Field Marshal Erwin Rommel conquered Cairo, the history of our region would have been much different.
+Although Weizmann’s language was circumspect, it is undeniable that the Arab world widely sympathized and collaborated with the Third Reich.
+In contrast, the Jewish population of Mandatory Palestine contributed large numbers of volunteers and committed its industries and expertise to the Allied cause.10 Had Field Marshal Erwin Rommel conquered Cairo, the history of our region would have been much different.

-With the publication of new historical studies, the issue of the Arab world’s sympathy for Nazi Germany, a subject which for many years had been downplayed, is now receiving sustained attention.
+With the publication of new historical studies, the issue of the Arab world’s sympathy for Nazi Germany, a subject which for many years had been minimized, is now receiving sustained attention.

 The Balfour Declaration and World War II

-On the twenty-sixth anniversary of the Balfour Declaration, November 2, 1943, Hajj Amin-al Husseini the former Mufti of Jerusalem and Chief of the Moslem Institute in Berlin addressed the world from the Luftwaffe building.
-There, he pledged his unqualified support to the Germans, “who have definitely solved the Jewish problem.”
+On the twenty-sixth anniversary of the Balfour Declaration, November 2, 1943, Hajj Amin-al Husseini the former Mufti of Jerusalem and Chief of the Moslem Institute in Berlin addressed the world from Luftwaffe Hall.
+There, he pledged his unqualified support to the Germans, “who have definitely solved the Jewish problem.”11

-In retrospect, it is clear that the Palestinian Arabs have been unfortunate in their choice of leaders.
-Even Lord Passfield (Sydney Webb, 1859-1947), an enemy of Zionism, once observed, “The whole Arab-Jewish controversy was unfair because the Jews had Dr, Weizmann, and the Arabs did not.”11
+In retrospect, it is clear that the Palestinian Arabs have been unfortunate in their choice of leaders and allies.
+Even Lord Passfield (Sydney Webb, 1859-1947), an enemy of Zionism, once observed, “The whole Arab-Jewish controversy was unfair because the Jews had Dr. Weizmann, and the Arabs did not.”13

 * * *